The Boss Baby: Music

 The film was scored by Hans Zimmer and Steve Mazzaro, Jacob Collier, and various artists.
-It marks as Zimmer's fifth collaboration with Tom McGrath after the Madagascar trilogy (2005–2012) and Megamind (2010), and his 12th overall film he scored for DreamWorks Animation, which includes The Prince of Egypt (1998), The Road to El Dorado (2000), Spirit: Stallion of the Cimarron (2002), Shark Tale (2004), and the first three Kung Fu Panda films (2008–2016).
+It marks Zimmer's fifth collaboration with Tom McGrath after the Madagascar trilogy (2005–2012) and Megamind (2010), and his 12th overall film he scored for DreamWorks Animation, which includes The Prince of Egypt (1998), The Road to El Dorado (2000), Spirit: Stallion of the Cimarron (2002), Shark Tale (2004), and the first three Kung Fu Panda films (2008–2016).
 The film's soundtrack was released on Back Lot Music & iTunes.
 "Blackbird" by The Beatles is used as part of the plot at various points throughout the film.
 During the end credits, Missi Hale recorded a cover of the Burt Bacharach song "What the World Needs Now Is Love" (first performed by Jackie DeShannon).
 "My House" by Flo Rida is also used in the trailer for the film.

 Release

 Theatrical

-The Boss Baby was initially scheduled for release on March 18, 2016, however, Kung Fu Panda 3, another DreamWorks Animation film, took over its release date to avoid competition with Star Wars: The Force Awakens, pushing the film back to March 31, 2017.
+The Boss Baby was initially scheduled for release on March 18, 2016, however, another DreamWorks Animation film, Kung Fu Panda 3, initially took over its release date to avoid competition with Star Wars: The Force Awakens, pushing the film back to March 31, 2017.
 The film premiered at the Miami Film Festival on March 12, 2017, and was released in the United States on March 31, 2017, by 20th Century Fox.
 The film was later released in Japan on March 21, 2018, by DreamWorks Animation's sister company Universal Pictures, following parent company NBCUniversal's 2016 acquisition of DreamWorks Animation.
 The Japanese release is accompanied by the DreamWorks animated short Bird Karma.